HughxDev/metrolist/README.md

 ```

 ## Programming Conventions

+Consistent and readable JavaScript formatting is enforced by [`eslint-config-hughx`](https://github.com/hguiney/eslint-config-hughx) + an ESLint auto-formatter of your choice, such as [ESLint for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+### Functional Programming

 Use Functional Programming principals as often as possible to aid maintainability and predictability.
 The basic idea is for every function to produce the same output for a given set of inputs regardless of when/where/how often they are called.
 This means a preference for functions taking their values from explicit parameters as opposed to reading variables from the surrounding scope.
 Additionally, a function should not produce side-effects by e.g. changing the value of a variable in the surrounding scope.